alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 The `format` specifies the data format of the content item as per the [GOV.UK content schemas](https://github.com/alphagov/govuk-content-schemas).
-It is used downstream to render the content item in the manner it was intended.
+It is used downstream to render the content item according a specific layout for that `format`.

 If the `format` is one of either *redirect* or *gone*, the content item is considered non-renderable and this waives the requirement for some of the other